top of page

 Class Expectations

-Clerics must be dedicated to the service of an individual deity within our approved pantheon.
+Clerics must be dedicated to the service of an individual deity within our approved Forgotten Realms pantheon.
 Additionally your Clerical Domain must match with your chosen deities portfolio.
 For example a cleric of Selune cannot be a Death Domain Cleric.

 As such you are always under the watchful eye and scrutiny of your deity.
 Meaning you must follow their tenants, preachings, and otherwise represented their wishes on the material plane.
 Failure to do this will result in warning.
 Depending on the severity of the offense your cleric may lose access to their subclass abilities, or lose levels in the class and be given penance to undergo.
 Extreme cases or ones where forgiveness is not sought will result in the character be swapped to level 8 fighter and barred from returning to their particular clergy again.